VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/index.md

 ## Getting Started

-Apache ECharts visualization panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-echarts-panel/) or utilizaing Grafana command line tool.
+Apache ECharts visualization panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-echarts-panel/) or utilizing Grafana command line tool.
 For the latter use he following command:

 ```bash
 grafana-cli plugins install volkovlabs-echarts-panel